-- When trick-or-treating isn’t an option, consider organizing a virtual Halloween costume contest or a scavenger-hunt candy search with your household members in and around your home.
+- If trick-or-treating isn’t an option, consider organizing a virtual Halloween costume contest or a scavenger-hunt candy search with your close contacts in and around your home.

 - Consider having an outdoor movie night with friends or neighbors (while maintaining a proper distance—which should be greater than normal if you think screaming or shouting will be taking place).

 - Avoid group activities that pose a high risk of virus transmission, such as bobbing for apples, decorating cupcakes and cookies or smashing a Halloween piñata.

 - Prepare a scavenger hunt in your neighborhood, with children looking for fall or Halloween-themed things as they walk from house to house admiring decorations from a distance.

 - Check your local fire or police station to see if they’re holding a Halloween event.
 Usually, they decorate the hall, have themed activities and provide a safer alternative to trick-or-treating.